-Oregon lawmakers race against clock to pass over 100 bills
+Oregon lawmakers race against clock to pass more than 100 bills

 Here’s a look at some of the major priorities lawmakers were able to push through Saturday.
 The Senate and the House will vote on policies late into the night Saturday.
 They will meet again Sunday and have until midnight to pass all remaining policies.

-DRIVER’S LICENSES FOR UNDOCUMENTED IMMIGRANTS
+DRIVER’S LICENSES FOR IMMIGRANTS IN THE COUNTRY ILLEGALLY

 Oregon will become the 14th state to allow immigrants living in the country illegally to get driver’s licenses.
-Senators voted 17-10 to remove proof of legal status as a requirement for obtaining a driver’s license, expanding driving privileges to potentially tens of thousands of undocumented immigrants.
+Senators voted 17-10 to remove proof of legal status as a requirement for obtaining a driver’s license, expanding driving privileges to potentially tens of thousands of immigrants in the country illegally.

 The measure now heads to Gov. Kate Brown, who is expected to sign.
 Applicants would still have to show they live in Oregon and pass the driver’s test.

-The move comes as Oregon prepares to implement the 2005 federal Real ID Act, completely overhauling the state’s identification system.
-Beginning in July 2020, in addition to standard driver’s licenses, Oregon will begin formally rolling out new security-enhanced identification cards that will be necessary to enter federal buildings and board a domestic flight without a passport.

-Supporters of the Oregon bill say that legal status shouldn’t be a requirement for standard licenses, which are considered “non-compliant” with new federal regulations.
+Rep. Teresa Alonso Leon, a Democrat from Woodburn, said that many immigrants in the country illegally who do not have licenses can’t find work and are barred from doing “everyday activities” out of fear that they would be deported over a traffic stop.

-“In many communities, especially in rural Oregon, driving is part of everyday life,” said Rep. Alonso Leon, the lawmaker behind the bill in the House.
+“In many communities, especially in rural Oregon, driving is part of everyday life,” said Alonso Leon, the lawmaker behind the bill in the House.
 “Oregonians need to be able to take their kids to school, commute to work, and take care of family and neighbors in need.”

 Opponents said that the measure should be sent to the ballot considering voters shot down a similar proposal in 2016.